lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 Example 1.
 Run a simple query
 =============================

+The main goal of this example is to run a simple and quick TAP server query of the DP0.2 ``dp02_dc2_catalogs.Object`` table and examine the returned results.

 **1.1.** Follow the steps in :ref:`Data-Access-Analysis-Tools-TAP-TOPCAT-get-started` for accessing DP0.2 from TOPCAT.
 At the end of these steps, there should be 2 TOPCAT windows open -- the main TOCPAT window and a "Table Access Protocol (TAP) Query window -- like in the following figure.
 (Note that the TOPCAT windows or components within the windows